openlearningtools/opencompetencies/README.md

 	 template1=# \q
 	 $ su comp_username

 Set the DATABASE_URL environment variable.
 If you want to turn on debugging, set the DJANGO_DEBUG environment variable.
 If you are going to hack on this project, you can make these settings part of your venv/bin/activate script, and they will be set each time you activate the venv.
-You will also need to set a SECRET_KEY environment variable.
+You will also need to set a DJANGO_SECRET_KEY environment variable.

     (venv)/srv/opencompetencies $ export DATABASE_URL=postgres://db_username:password@localhost/opencompetencies_db
     (venv)/srv/opencompetencies $ export DJANGO_DEBUG=True